Pro/dkim-exchange/README.md

 dkim-exchange
 =============

-DKIM Signing Agent for Exchange Server
+DKIM Signing Agent for Exchange Server.

+This code is mainly based on the work of http://nicholas.piasecki.name/blog/2010/12/dkim-signing-outbound-messages-in-exchange-server-2007/

 # Installing the Transport Agent